WyGO

 About the Client

-WyGO believes in preserving local commerce and culture by empowering independent businesses to thrive and compete.
-We do so by providing small- to mid-sized retailers with an enterprise-level online shopping system that offers easy integration with inventory systems and a delivery service that deploys electric vehicles driven by local people who earn a living wage.
-For retailers, WyGO represents a path for growth and maintaining a strong foothold in the local market.
-For consumers, it’s local, green, fast and fun.
+WyGo is a company committed to preserving local commerce and culture by helping independent businesses thrive.
+They offer small- and mid-sized retailers a high-quality, enterprise-level online shopping system integrated with inventory management, paired with a unique delivery service using electric vehicles driven by local people earning a fair wage.
+For retailers, WyGO offers a path to growth and helps maintain a strong presence in the local market.
+For consumers, it's local, green, fast, and fun.
+Through our collaboration, we developed a customizable and scalable solution that enhances online shopping experiences for small to mid-sized retailers.

 The situation